iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Module Configuration and Enumeration
 =====================================
-The first step in the process of setting up a Vertiq module is configuring it through the IQ Control Center.
-The sections below describe these parameters and give suggestions on how to set them up.
+Before interfacing your module with a flight controller via DroneCAN, it must be configured through :ref:`IQ Control Center <control_center_start_guide>`.
+The next sections describe the parameters that must be configured..

 Bitrate
 ********
-Currently on Vertiq modules, the bitrate for DroneCAN defaults to 500000 bit/s.
+Currently, Vertiq modules use a default DroneCAN bitrate of 500000 bit/s.
 It is possible to change this bitrate using the *DroneCAN Bitrate* parameter in
-IQ Control Center as shown below, or through a :ref:`DroneCAN configuration parameter <dronecan_bitrate_parameter>`.
-Whatever the bitrate on the module is set to must match the bitrate of the flight controller.
+IQ Control Center's Advanced tab as shown below.
+It is also configurable through a :ref:`DroneCAN configuration parameter <dronecan_bitrate_parameter>`.
+The module's configured bitrate must match the flight controller's.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/control_center_bitrate_parameter.png
     :align: center